APO-SRE/cisco-hybrid-ai-ml-azure-local/deployment/ml_deployment_guide.md

 ### Running the Training and Scoring Pipelines

-You can now run training and scoring pipelines on Azure Stack HCI on UCS.<br>
+You can now run training and scoring pipelines on Azure Local on UCS.<br>
 Take a look at the instructions on how to start running machine learning pipelines:  [Running ML Pipelines](/docs/running_ml_workloads_guide.md)